12 Examples of Brilliant B2B Logos (and What Made Them So Great)

 newbreed2

-Think about the Apple brand for a second: What sticks out in your mind?
+Think about the Apple brand for a second… what sticks out in your mind?
 The apple with a bite taken out, right?
-That’s because the company has a memorable and unique logo that people can immediately associate with the business.
+That’s because they have a memorable and unique logo that people can immediately associate with their organization.

-Just because you like purple doesn’t necessarily mean you should use it in your logo.
-When examining your logo, think about colors that a) relate to your industry, if possible, b) don’t compete with each other, and c) will have an impact on those seeing it.
+Just because you like the color purple, it doesn’t necessarily mean that you should use it in your logo.
+When examining your logo, think about colors that a) relate to your industry, b) don’t compete with each other and c) will make an impact on those seeing it.

 Most logos that you see have one or two colors.
-This is due to the fact that it’s easier to read without tons of different colors going on and is usually cheaper to replicate.
-In fact, 95% of major brand logos use only one or two colors.
+This is due to the fact that firstly, it’s easier to read without tons of different colors going on and secondly, it’s usually cheaper to replicate.
+In fact, 95% of logos use only one or two colors.

 Technology